AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 # Serverless GenAI Apps with Semantic Kernel, Azure Cosmos DB & .NET Aspire

 In this hands-on lab, we will build serverless, AI RAG applications using .NET Aspire, Semantic Kernel and Azure Cosmos DB with DiskANN, vector search, and full-text search capabilities!
-You will learn how to implement Semantic Kernel OpenAI Plug-ins, NoSQL connectors, and semantic caching!
+You will learn how to implement Semantic Kernel Azure OpenAI Plug-ins, NoSQL connectors, and semantic caching!
 Gain practical insights into how to design, build, deploy and scale RAG pattern applications in Azure!
 The skills in this lab will give you a solid foundation to create your own generative AI applications.
 Its recommended to have C# or other programming language experience before completing this lab.

 ## What are we doing?